 No one can time the market - not even the experts.

 Maybe you are right.
 We do not have the ultimate answer to your comment.
 And yes, a passive strategy like a “Buy and Hold”-approach works for many people.
-But we think that human beings are producing tradeable pattern and traces in the markets – and we do not think that the market is a random walk.
+But we think that human beings are producing tradeable patterns and traces in the markets – and we do not think that the market is a random walk.
 So, our goal is to detect these patterns and to trade them.
-But we are only dealing with probabilities and once again: maybe you are right, and we will miss the boat completely.
+But we are only dealing with probabilities, and once again: maybe you are right, and we will miss the boat completely.